When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 We all have problematic people on our Board– those that never speak.
 Or the ones who never stop talking.
 Or the ones who take you way off-base.

-If you have a good Board Chair or leader running the meeting, there are a few tricks you can use to overcome challenging Board members.
+Thankfully, there are a few tricks you can use to overcome challenging Board members.

 Here’s how to remedy those situations in a non-confrontational way and keep the flow of your meeting going while keeping the peace.